john30/ebusd/src/tools/README.md

 from within a Cygwin shell.
 In Cygwin, Windows COM ports are mapped under `/dev/ttyS*`, e.g. `COM1` would be `/dev/ttyS0`.

-This tool is an alternative to the MPLAB bootloader host application that produces a lot of unreadable output.
+This tool is an alternative to and extension of the MPLAB bootloader host application that produces a lot of unreadable output.